MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

   ![](2024-01-10-14-57-12.png)

+> [!TIP]
-  :point_up: Every GitHub user account comes with a [free plan](https://github.com/features/codespaces) to run Codespaces with 2 vCores for up to 60 hours a month.
+> Every GitHub user account comes with a [free plan](https://github.com/features/codespaces) that will allow running codespaces for a limited amount of time.

 - Wait a couple of seconds until deployment of your code space has terminated: